awslabs/server-fleet-management-at-scale/README.md

 * Get the link of the server-fleet-management-at-scale.template uploaded to your Amazon S3 bucket.
 * Deploy the Server Fleet Management at Scale solution to your account by launching a new AWS CloudFormation stack using the link of the server-fleet-management-at-scale.template.

+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/server-fleet-management-at-scale/appendix-b.html).

 ***

-Copyright 2018-2019 Amazon.com, Inc. or its affiliates.
+Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License").
 You may not use this file except in compliance with the License.
 A copy of the License is located at